 Lyle stood in the dusty sunlight for a few moments.
 His wife was happy.
-This place can’t be too bad, right?
-If he could just use a little imagination, it might turn out better than what he was thinking.
+This place can’t be too bad.

 “Lyle, come in here!”
 Betty yelled from the kitchen.
 As Lyle entered through the rounded entrance, he saw Betty crouched on her knees peering under the kitchen sink.

 “It’s leaking.”
 She looked up at him and pointed to the sink pipes.
 “My father always told me to check the pipes when looking at a new house.”

 “Well, this isn’t exactly a new house.”
 He let out a breath of exasperation as he knelt down on his knees.
 “Let me take a look see.”
 It was certainly leaking.
 The water trailed down the side of the white pipe and puddled on the floor of the cabinet.

 “Here.
 Wipe the water with this.”
 Betty extracted paper towels from the holder that was installed on sink wall.
 “The owners probably knew we were gonna need these.”
 She chuckled.
 Lyle sopped up the water with the thick paper towels and left it there to soak up the remaining water leaking from the pipes.
 He turned the valve of the cold and hot water switches.

 “That should do for now.
 I’ll call the plumber later.”
 As he stood up, Lyle let out a sigh.

 “It’s alright, dear.
 It’s just a minor fix.
 Here let’s go see the back yard!”
 She grabbed his arm and tugged him along towards the back door located next to a window that was a tad too small for the kitchen.